Exploded Manifolds: Tangent space

 Now suppose that $f\in \mathcal E^{\times}(\ex B)$.
 Then

 Therefore,

 so

 Therefore for any $f\in\mathcal E^{\times}(\ex B)$, $\totb{vf}=\totb f$.
-As any exploded tropical function is a sum of such invertible functions, we may use axiom \ref{d1} to see that the same equation holds for any exploded tropical function. \stop
+As any exploded tropical function is locally a finite sum of such invertible functions, we may use axiom \ref{d1} to see that the same equation holds for any exploded tropical function. \stop

 \begin{lemma} For any smooth exploded manifold $\ex B$, there exists a smooth exploded manifold $T\ex B$, the tangent space of $\ex B$, along with a canonical smooth projection $\pi: T\ex B\longrightarrow \ex B$ that makes $T\ex B$ into a real vector bundle over $\ex B$.
 The sheaf of smooth vector fields on $\ex B$ is equal to the sheaf of smooth sections of this vector bundle.